danderzsi/Email-checker/README.md

 This is a email validification.
-Please have your emails into a .cvs file: emails.cvs.
+Please have your emails into a .csv file: emails.csv.
-Have a cvs file prepared: infoemails.cvs.
+Have a csv file prepared: infoemails.csv.
 Now run the code and see what emails are valid and exist!